 The Financial CHOICE Act includes numerous provisions - many of them strongly bipartisan - to further capital formation.
-Specifically, the legislation will modernize the regulatory regime for business development companies (BDCs) to allow them to amplify financing for small and medium-size businesses at a time when these companies are struggling to access capital to support growth and job creation.414 It will facilitate the creation of venture exchanges to encourage smaller companies to access capital in the public markets, with the potential to create millions of jobs.
-415 It will eliminate onerous and unnecessary regulatory burdens on smaller public and private companies that are restricting their ability to access capital to grow and create jobs.
-And it will establish an independent SEC Small Business Capital Formation Advocate to ensure the SEC no longer neglects its statutory mission.416 http://digitalcommons.pepperdine.edu/cgi/viewcontent.cgi?article=1004&context=gsbm_pcm_pca.
+Specifically, the legislation will modernize the regulatory regime for business development companies (BDCs) to allow them to amplify financing for small and medium-size businesses at a time when these companies are struggling to access capital to support growth and job creation.
+It will facilitate the creation of venture exchanges to encourage smaller companies to access capital in the public markets, with the potential to create millions of jobs.
+It will expand provisions of the JOBS Act helping companies offer securities in a public offering.
+It will eliminate onerous and unnecessary regulatory burdens on smaller public and private companies that are restricting their ability to access capital to grow and create jobs.
+And it will require the SEC to consider the recommendations of its Forum on Small Business Capital Formation, and outline what, if any, action the SEC no longer neglects its statutory mission.